marshall7m/local-ecs-api/README.md

 # ECS Run Task Local API

-## Description

-Docker image that can be used to to test ECS task locally on local machine.
-The container will convert the ECS task definition to a local docker compose file, run `docker compose up` and translate local docker attributes into the approriate ECS API response.
+Docker image that can be used to test ECS tasks on a local machine.
+The container will convert the ECS task definition to a docker-compose file, run `docker compose up` and translate docker attributes into the appropriate ECS API response.

 ## Configurable Environment Variables:

 - `ECS_ENDPOINT_URL`: Custom endpoint for ECS requests made within the local API.
+This endpoint URL will be used for redirecting any ECS requests that are not supported by this API and for retrieving the task definition to be converted into docker compose files.
 - `COMPOSE_DEST`: The directory where task definition conversion to compose files should be stored (defaults to `/tmp`)
 - `ECS_NETWORK_NAME`: Name of the local Docker network used for compose services and ECS local endpoint
 - `IAM_ENDPOINT`: Custom IAM endpoint the local ECS endpoint container will use for retrieving task AWS credentials